simon-glitch/simon-glitch.github.io/My_Way_of_Life/uniqueness.md

 ## Conclusion
 We should never appreciate **individuality**.
 Instead, we should appreciate **who** people are and **which character traits** they have.

+> It's not just that people are unique, but rather *how* they are unique.

+> It's more genuine to appreciate people for their specific character traits, rather than for their uniqueness.